Focus on Europe

 INTERNSHIPS, SERVICE LEARNING, VOLUNTEERING

 Applying for an internship is a separate process at Vesalius College.
-Students must submit their ISEP applications by February 15, so they have time to be accepted to the Vesalius summer program before submitting the internship application.
-To fast track this process students interested in applying for an internship must include a copy of their resume/CV and a general cover letter that outlines his/her internship objectives, preferred job responsibilities and qualifications with the ISEP application.
-Additionally a separate application is needed for specific internships (please see the following site for more information: http://www.vesalius.edu/academics/vesalius-internship-programme/info-for-students/) .
-After placement in the summer program, please contact Vesalius College for more information.
+Interested students must submit their ISEP applications by February 15 so that they have time to be accepted to the Vesalius summer program before submitting the internship application.
+To fast track this process students interested in applying for an internship must include a copy of their resume/CV and a general cover letter that outlines internship objectives, preferred job responsibilities, and qualifications with the ISEP application.
+Additionally a separate application is needed for specific internships.
+(Please see the following site for more information: http://www.vesalius.edu/academics/vesalius-internship-programme/info-for-students/) After placement in the summer program, please contact Vesalius College for more information.

 Vesalius College is located in the center of Brussels and is nestled against its parent university, the Vrije Universiteit Brussel (VUB).
 As such, students enjoy the same privileges and facilities that VUB students do including access to sports facilities, cafeterias, classrooms, health services, libraries, etc. Vesalius College is conveniently located within walking distance of metro and train stations as well as tram and bus stops.